 Prior to deploying content from the 1E Exchange to production machines, as with deploying any new software or application, we recommend using testing machines first to ensure you achieve the intended outcome, prior to deploying to your production devices.

 What does the 1E verified flag on the Exchange signify?

-Each product pack and its constituents (instructions, policies, embedded resources such as PowerShell scripts, utilities, etc) are analysed in terms of expected functionality.
+Each DEX Pack and its constituents (instructions, policies, embedded resources such as PowerShell scripts, utilities, etc) are analysed in terms of expected functionality.
 Test cases are created and executed based on this functionality by a dedicated team within 1E.
 This analysis and testing also includes interaction between the instructions and external system components, dependent applications, and target Operating Systems.

 As typical to a quality assurance process in software development, tests on instruction execution and logical robustness across supported platforms are carried out.
 In addition to this there are other functional tests depending on varying operational scenarios introduced due to interactions with external system components.
 The following are examples of the types of test that may be conducted:

 - Windows Services: If the instruction deals with the functionality of windows services, then test cases related to windows services such as checking and fixing availability, status, and start-up type of the service in concern will be carried out

 - Windows Registry: If the instruction deals with the functionality of windows registries, then test cases such as checking the existence or changing values of the target registries will be a carried out along with checking if the instruction runs.